SNCFdevelopers/wcs/stories/components/mat-icon/mat-icon-documentation.md

 A component used to display a [Material Icon](https://fonts.google.com/icons).
-Can be useful when used in wcs-grid.
+Can be useful when used in wcs-grid or in a wcs-button.

 When used directly in another Web Component, the global CSS stylesheet doesn't apply to material-icons.
 In this case you can use the Mat-icon with its integrated material stylesheet.